mangolang/documentation/source/language_tour/unions.rst

-Type parameters
+Union
 ===============================

-Union (sum type, enum, oneof)
+Similar to / also known as: sum type, enum, enumeration, oneof.

+One of
 -------------------------------

-It is also possible to specify that *one of* several types should be used.
+It is possible to specify that *one of* several types should be used.

 .. code-block::